 N.W.A. releases protest song against racial injustice

 California hip-hop group N.W.A. released its controversial song slamming racial injustice and police brutality, "F*** tha Police," in 1988.
-Its title would become a pop culture slogan, while the track itself would live on as a protest anthem for decades to come.
-It would see a nearly 300% increase in streams 32 years later during the Black Lives Matter protests, according to Kory Grow of Rolling Stone.
+Its title became a pop culture slogan, while the track itself lived on as a protest anthem.
+It saw a nearly 300% increase in streams 32 years later during the Black Lives Matter protests, according to Kory Grow of Rolling Stone.

 Wearing a memorable white jogging suit, Whitney Houston gave an iconic performance of "The Star-Spangled Banner" at the 1991 Super Bowl.
 Her rendition of the national anthem garnered unanimous acclaim.

 You may also like: 50 best live albums of all time